Ooops Up

-"Ooops Up" is a song by German Eurodance group Snap!, released in June 1990 as the second single from their debut studio album, World Power (1990).
-The song is a re-working of "I Don't Believe You Want to Get Up and Dance (Ooops!)"; a 1980 hit by The Gap Band, with which band member Penny Ford was a former backing singer.
-The single was a world-wide hit and reached number-one in Greece.
-Lyrically the song is about Murphy's Law.
-The narrator talks about it and everything that went wrong during his day.
-Its music video was directed by Liam Kan.
+"Ooops Up" is a song by German Eurodance group Snap! featuring American rapper Turbo B and American singer Penny Ford, released in June 1990 by Logic Records as the second single from the group's debut studio album, World Power (1990).
+The song is a re-working of "I Don't Believe You Want to Get Up and Dance (Ooops!)"; a 1980 hit by the Gap Band, with whom Ford was a former backing singer.
+It also samples "Maldòn", a 1989 hit recorded by the Guadeloupean band Zouk Machine.
+The single was a worldwide hit and reached number one in Greece and on the Canadian RPM Dance chart.
+Its accompanying music video was directed by Liam Kan.